mudasirhaji/website/README.md

-Deploy Apache Web Server on Multiple EC2 Instances using Ansible Playbook
+Deploy a Website on an Apache Web Server on Multiple EC2 Instances using Ansible Playbook

 Why Ansible?